 There will be two kingdoms on earth in the future.
 The first will be Christ’s Millennial Kingdom, and it will last 1000 years (Rev. 20:1-5).
 It will be “new” because when Christ comes back, the earth—the soil, oceans, lakes, and air—will be completely restored to their pristine condition.
 When Christ comes from heaven he will fight the Battle of Armageddon and conquer the earth and set up his Millennial Kingdom on earth.
-But the earth will have been so polluted and ruined by thousands of years of human occupation and pollution that he will have to regenerate it into a Garden of Eden like state so people can live on it safely and joyfully.
+But the earth will have been so polluted and ruined by thousands of years of human occupation and pollution that he will have to regenerate it into an Eden-like state so people can live on it safely and joyfully.
 So the earth of Christ’s Millennial Kingdom really will be a “new heavens and earth” compared to what it is now.
 The total regeneration of the earth explains why Jesus spoke of a “New Beginning” in Matthew 19:28, and why in Acts 3:21, Peter said that Jesus will be in heaven until “the time all things are restored.”
 But the Millennial Kingdom and the earth at that time will come to an end after 1,000 years because of a war between God and the Devil, and the earth will be destroyed by fire (Rev. 20:7-10; 2 Peter 3:11-12).
 But after the war, God will again create a new heaven and new earth, which is briefly described in Revelation 21 and 22, and it is sometimes referred to as the “Everlasting Kingdom” because it will last forever.

 We know this section in Isaiah is speaking of the Millennial Kingdom and not the final Everlasting Kingdom because of the earth it describes.
 For example, Isaiah 65:19 mentions the city of Jerusalem, and also there will still be people dying (Isa.
 65:20).